Buying a digital SLR

 Mirrorless ILC disadvantages

-- Slower autofocus compared to phase-detection from a DSLR, with poorer subject tracking
+- Often (but by no means always) slower autofocus compared to phase-detection from a DSLR, with poorer subject tracking

-- Many electronic viewfinders cannot match the clarity of a good optical finder
+- Many electronic viewfinders still cannot match the clarity of a good optical finder

 One last word.
 Buying an SLR is, for many people, only the first step on what can become a lifelong relationship with a specific camera system, so it's important to look at the 'bigger picture' when making your choice.
 The camera is only part of the equation when it comes to image quality; the lens has an equally important role to play.